 - Developing a sense of competition and team work

-Parents wanting to contact the school about their child you should contact their child’s Director of College in the first instance, who will be able to deal with the query or direct it to the most appropriate member of staff.
+Parents wanting to contact the school about their child you should contact their child’s Head of Year in the first instance, who will be able to deal with the query or direct it to the most appropriate member of staff.

-Students are allocated to colleges during the transition period and all is revealed during Transition Evening when all Year 6 pupils and their Parents/Carers come to the Academy for a special event.
-In order to ease communication every attempt is made to place siblings in the same college.
+Students are allocated to colleges during the transition period and the college system.
 Each college has its own colour tie which students wear with pride.

 Mrs J. Eccles